-- Systems of care serving people with neurodevelopmental and related disabilities and the strengths and limitations of these systems.
+- 1. Systems of care serving people with neurodevelopmental and related disabilities and the strengths and limitations of these systems.
 This includes the Administration on Developmental Disabilities (ADD), early intervention and special education and understanding the Maternal and Child Health Bureau's mission and the role of the LEND program in advancing MCHB's mission. - 2.
 Skills necessary for leadership, including those needed to work with and advocate for persons with Neurodevelopmental Disabilities and their families effectively. - 3.
 Benefits and challenges of interdisciplinary teams.
 This includes understanding the perspective of each discipline involved in providing services and supports to persons with ND and their families. - 4.
 Family-centered and culturally competent philosophy and practices for persons with neurodevelopmental and related disabilities. - 5.
 Medical home across the lifespan. - 6.
 Genetics and genetic syndromes and the implications for life functioning. - 7.
 Screening, diagnosis and interventions for particular neurodevelopmental and related disabilities with an emphasis on ASD, including but not limited to: Fragile X, Cerebral Palsy, Down Syndrome, ADHD, Intellectual Disabilities, Traumatic Brain Injury, and Epilepsy. - 8.
 Supports and strategies to enhance quality of life.
 This includes assistive technology, positive behavior supports, and inclusive communities. - 9.
 Comprehensive systems of care across the lifespan.
 This includes early intervention, schools, transition to adulthood and geriatrics. - 10.
 Principles of adult learning theory. - 11.
 Principles of evidence-based research and the challenges associated with their application in real world settings.

 Form D. Fall Reading Reflection Template

 Fall Reading Reflection

 Name: Date:

 Name of Article/Chapter:

 Author:

-For each reading, please respond to the following questions (please limit your responses to one page)
+For each reading, please respond to the followin g questions (please limit your responses to one page)

 1. What do you like about the reading?

 2. What do you dislike about the reading?

+,

 3. How will you apply what you learned from this reading to your current/future career?

 4. What is one thing you will do differently as a result of this reading?

-Form E. Spring Reading Reflection Template

-Date:

-the following questions and prompts:

-hesis of all readings.

--
+·

+Form E. Spring Reading Reflection Template Spring Reading Reflection Name: Date: Readings: Write a reflection addressing th he following questions and prompts: 1.
+Synthesize the main points of each reading into one synth esis of all readings.
 2. Identify similarities and differences between readings.

-3. Write about how you will use this information to inform/improve your practice.
-How can you put your learning into practice?

-4. Is there anything you would like to learn more about as a result of these readings?
+3. Write about how you will use this information to inform/in mprove your practice.
+How can you put your learning into practice? · · · · 4.
+Is there anything you would like to learn more about as a result of these readings?